Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Things are entirely different when we ask ourselves: How much does a mobile app cost?
 Nothing here is, and probably never will be, so obvious and unambiguous.

 Every mobile application is different.
-When it comes to its creation, development, and maintenance, we will encounter many false beliefs and myths.
-The cost of such work stirs up a lot of emotions and leads to temperamental judgments and beliefs.
+We'll encounter many false beliefs and myths about its creation, development, and maintenance.
+The cost of such work stirs up many emotions and leads to temperamental judgments and beliefs.

-Just as many misunderstandings have accumulated around the cost of the web application, we wrote a separate article about it, which we invite you to read.
+Many misunderstandings have accumulated around the cost of web applications and websites.
+We wrote separate articles about this, which we invite you to read.

 We don't want to participate in such polemics; we prefer a calm and rational approach.
 Based on years of experience and knowledge of various markets.

-So, if you want to find out how much it costs to create an application and what factors influence the final cost of mobile apps, read this article.
+Do you want to find out how much it costs to create a mobile application and what factors influence its final cost?

 We Audit.
 We Research.
 We Design.

 The popular industry answer to this question is: it depends.
-While no one likes this answer – including ourselves – it's the answer that is both the least opinionated and the most honest.
+While no one likes this answer — including us — it's the answer that is both the least opinionated and the most honest.

-The comparison of mobile application cost by complexity.
+Illustration of the comparison of mobile application cost by complexity

 Indeed, valuations and cost estimates are conditioned.

-Of course, by browsing the Internet, we will find more specific estimates.
-Under the popular search query – How much does a mobile app cost in 2022? — we will find price ranges that show that:
+Of course, by browsing the Internet, we'll find more specific estimates.
+Under the popular search query – How much does a mobile app cost in 2024? — we will find the following app development cost breakdown:

-• the cost of a mobile application with minimal complexity (MVP – Minimum Viable Product) is between 20,050 and 40,099 USD
+• The cost of a mobile application with minimal complexity (MVP – Minimum Viable Product) is between $10,000 and $60,000

-• a mobile application of high complexity is a cost that exceeds 100,247 USD.
+• A mobile application of high complexity has a cost that exceeds $300,000

-Mobile application is an extensive, ambiguous term, and as a result, it's not easy to determine the cost of its creation.
+Mobile application is an extensive, ambiguous term; as a result, it takes work to determine the cost of its creation.

-The above division, while reasonably accurate, can nevertheless be misleading.
-If only because of its low specificity and generality.
+While the above division is reasonably accurate, it can nevertheless be misleading, if only because of its low specificity and generality.

-It seems more useful to divide them by the criterion of application type.
+It seems more useful to divide them by the application type.

 Each of these types is a separate set of opportunities, necessities, conditions, and challenges.

-We are stuck with estimates without going into the details of a given project.
-However, we must assume they will be severely underestimated rather than close to the final amount.
+Without going into the details of a given mobile app development project, we're stuck with estimates.
+However, we must assume they'll be severely underestimated rather than close to the final amount.

 What are the other factors that influence the cost of a mobile app?